Michecosa/html-css-bandcamp/README.md

 ⚠️ **Disclaimer**: This is a **practice project website** created for learning purposes.
 It is not a real music streaming service.

+💡 **Note:** This project includes **interactive popovers** using HTML/CSS to display additional information when clicking on certain elements like album covers.

 A modern web platform concept for discovering and listening to music, featuring a clean and responsive user interface.

 🌐 [Check it out!](https://michecosa.github.io/html-css-bandcamp/)